arkency/nanoc-tailwind-starter/README.md

 ## Initial setup

-It is assumed you already have Ruby with Bundler and Node present.
+It is assumed you already have Ruby present.

 ```
 make setup